bibekpokhrel/LSTM_new_architecture/README.md

 # LSTM_new_architecture
-This is done with new approach.We are still working on accuracy.
+This is done with new approach.And still working on accuracy.